DjangoGirls/tutorial/en/python_installation/instructions.md

 ```
 The version shown may be different from {{ book.py_release }} -- it should match the version you installed.

 **NOTE:** If you're on Windows and you get an error message that `python3` wasn't found, try using `python` (without the `3`) and check if it still might be a version of Python that is {{ book.py_min_version }} or higher.
-If that doesn't work either, you may open a new command prompt and try again; this happens if you use a command prompt left open from before the Python installation.
+If that doesn't work either, you may open a new command prompt and try again; this happens if you use a command prompt that was opened before the Python installation.

 ----